Understanding Your Starter Files

 Tips for Organization

-- Keep the original files - Don't delete design images; you'll reference them often
+- Keep the original files - Don't delete design images or spec files; you'll reference them often

 - Define your architecture - Whether you're using plain HTML and CSS or building a complex app using a framework, ensure you define a clear architecture and file separation based on your needs